 Insufficient ventilation causing dry-rot to sub-floor of house, in Cannon Hill, an Eastern suburb of Brisbane,

 Dry-rot from insufficient ventilation to sub-floor area.
-Identified by Peter Weddell, owner/operator of Qld Home Buyers Inspection Service and Queensland Building Inspection Service, QBIS.
+Inspected and identified by Peter Weddell, owner/operator of Qld Home Buyers Inspection Service and Queensland Building Inspection Service, QBIS.

 Soil levels around the house were higher than the sub-floor level, allowing seepage and ponding of water.